 The Vortex Micro Hydro System was designed and installed in Green School Bali by Belgian company Turbulent.
 It is only the second of its kind in the world, the first being in Donihue, Chile.

 The vortex system channels about 1.4 m3/s of water from an upstream natural dam into a vortex bowl.
 The water spins a turbine connected to a 16/1 gearbox that spins a generator at 1500 rpm or 50 Hertz.
 The generator is synchronised and locked into the grid supply through a 250 meter long cable producing 13 kilowatts of continuous power.
 The power is controlled by an electronic gate at the inlet to the vortex.
 The control system is also streaming the production and performance data to the Internet, which can be monitored through a smartphone application and shut down remotely in case of emergencies.

 The other advantages of the vortex are that it runs 24 hours per day compared to solar, which only operates during daylight hours, and diesel generating plants which typically operate at only 60 – 70% uptime.

-Installing the system is not without its difficulties, since a natural river is prone to varying water levels, flooding and debris.
+Installing the system was not without its difficulties, since a natural river is prone to varying water levels, flooding and debris.

-So successful has the experiment been that the school believes that within four years their new systems will not only provide 100% of the school’s needs, it will help nearby communities to light and cool their homes.
+The experiment has been so successful that the school believes that within four years their new systems will not only provide 100% of the school’s needs, they will help nearby communities light and cool their homes.

 The system is also a source of learning for students who are being actively educated in environmental science and entrepreneurship.